Atlanta 6:03 Trk 20 White (Booker T. Washington White) Recorded: 1963 Memphis, Album: Parchman Blues - Roots RTS 33055 [email protected]

 I'm sorry, sorry, sorry, left my Lord, Lord, Lord, Lord!

-When that line ten mile a-goin' to
+When straight line ten mile a-goin' to

-That train was turnin' that mo'nin.
+train was turnin' tight that mo'nin.

 (guitar- tight)